Twisted Superfields: Dynamical Symmetry Breaking

-The index $1$ specifies the group structure when acting on a flavor 1 fundamental or conjugate superfield for either value of $m$.
-A group matrix without a lower index is the group structure when acting on any other field (gauginos, adjoint, flavor 2 or 3, etc.).
+When acting on gaugino or adjoint fields, $T_{22}^{Y^\prime}$ should be used, and either version of $T_{mF}^{Y}$ can be used (since $T_{+}^{0}$ commutes with gauginos and adjoint fields).

-It will be seen below that the $T_{}^{Y} $ and $T_{1}^{Y} $ matrices have the correct form for their gauge boson $A_{\mu }^{Y} $ to be identified as the U(1) weak hypercharge field of the Standard Model with $g'=-{\tfrac{1}{2}} \sqrt{{\tfrac{3}{5}} } g_{Y} $ identified as the weak hypercharge coupling.
+It will be seen below that the $T_{mF}^{Y} $ matrices have the correct form for their gauge boson $A_{\mu }^{Y} $ to be identified as the U(1) weak hypercharge field of the Standard Model with $-{\tfrac{1}{2}} \sqrt{{\tfrac{3}{5}} } g_{Y} $ identified as the weak hypercharge coupling.
 The $A_{\mu }^{Y'} $ gauge field with its coupling $g_{Y'} $ is a second U(1) gauge boson in this model that remains massless at the unification scale.
+Due to eq \eqref{GrindEQ__2_12_}, there is no mixing between the $A_{\mu }^{Y} $ and $A_{\mu }^{Y'} $ gauge fields.
 Below the unification scale, the couplings for the SU(3), SU(2), $Y$ and $Y'$ groups run differently, so they are denoted by $g_{3} $, $g_{2} $, $g_{Y} $ and $g_{Y'} $.
-In the $U$, $Y$, $Y'$ basis, the vevs of the auxiliary d fields at the minimum of the scalar potential are:

-where it has been assumed that $g_+=g$ at the unification scale and that $g_{Y'}$ is negligible due to reasons discussed below.

 In this model according to eq \eqref{GrindEQ__2_10_}, electroweak symmetry is primarily broken by $\bar{\phi }_{21} $.
-That vev gives mass to the W and Z bosons, leaving only the SU(3) gluons, the U(1) photon, and another U(1) gauge boson (the $Z'$) massless.
-To see the structure of the U(1) fields, one may again make a Weinberg-angle rotation: \begin{widetext}
+This vev gives masses to the $W$ and $Z$ bosons, leaving only the SU(3) gluons, the photon and the $Z'$ boson massless.
+To see the structure of the diagonal fields, one may again make a Weinberg-angle rotation: \begin{widetext}